What is prequalification?

 If you are dissatisfied with the assessment outcome, and wish to have the decision reviewed, you can lodge an appeal.

-Prequalification is for two years.
+Prequalification for contractors is for two years.
+Prequalification for consultants is for three years.
 Building construction consultants and contractors will be advised in writing when their registration is due for renewal.
-Renewal requests for road and/or bridge consultants and contractors are advertised in the newspaper.

-At any time during the two-year period, you may apply for an upgrade or change to your existing prequalification categories and limits.
+At any time during the registration period, you may apply for an upgrade or change to your existing prequalification categories and limits.